diffkemp/diffkemp/README.md

 After that, the container can be run using

-    docker/diffkemp-devel/run-container.sh
+    docker/diffkemp-devel/run-container.py [--llvm-version LLVM_VERSION]
+                                           [--build-dir BUILD_DIR]
+                                           [--diffkemp-dir DIFFKEMP_DIR]
+                                           [--image IMAGE]

-The script mounts the current directory (the root DiffKemp directory) as a volume inside the container.
+The script mounts the current directory as a volume inside the container.

-Follow [build instructions](#install-from-source) to build DiffKemp from source.
-If using the container image, no additional software needs to be installed.
+Then it automatically builds SimpLL in `BUILD_DIR` (default is "build") using `LLVM_VERSION` (default is the newest supported version) and installs DiffKemp.

+If running multiple containers at the same time, you need to specify a unique `BUILD_DIR` for each one.

+If running the container from a different directory than the root DiffKemp directory, you need to specify where DiffKemp is located using the `--diffkemp-dir` option.

+By default, the DockerHub image is used, but a custom image may be set using the `--image` option.

 ### Tests